xunker/multi_zip/README.md

   * Write guide to show others how they can add their own backends gems.
   * #member_type: return the type of the member (new method).
   * #member_exists?: accept an argument to specify the file type (file, dir, symlink, etc).
+  * Soak-test each backend to find memory leaks.

 Things that I'd **like** to do, but that are probably not realistic because they cannot be sufficiently abstracted across all backend gems: